 The financial performance of the Project was re-evaluated during FEED, once again using a discounted cash flow ("DCF") analysis.
 While CAPEX and OPEX were added to the Project to account for both identified and unidentified risks, the overall project financing package has also been defined.
 The financing package includes costs for not only CAPEX, but also other financing costs, including: fees, closing costs, ECA premiums, interest during construction, cost overrun account, debt service reserve account, price protection account, and other senior lender credit enhancements.
-Incorporating these financing costs with the revised CAPEX and OPEX into the updated financial model (which, at the Effective Date of this Report is undergoing its final audit process), it has been found that the Tugaske Project remains financially robust, demonstrating attractive economics.
+After incorporating these financing costs with the revised CAPEX and OPEX into the updated financial model, the Tugaske Project remains financially robust and demonstrates positive economics.